Current Version: 184.108.40.206

-Created by Daniel Pistelli.
+Created by Erik Pistelli.
 Rebel.NET is a rebuilding tool for .NET assemblies which is capable of adding and replacing methods and streams.

 To read the complete Rebel.NET guide, click here.